 But if you’re between appointments and think your child is sick, or just have questions, contact your health care provider to confirm what to do next, Snyder says.
-And consider these five tips.
+And consider these five tips:

 Certain medications may not be appropriate for your baby, so you should ask your health care provider before giving your child any medication, says Snyder.
 If he or she has recommended a medicine for your infant, ask questions to be sure you use the right dose.

 Store any medicines that you or your baby may take out of reach.
 “You want to keep medications out of reach of your child,” says Snyder, who notes that babies can start to crawl as early as 5 to 6 months.
-“But even if babies are under the age where you’d expect them to be able to get to your medication, get into the habit of putting medication out of their reach,” she advises.
+“But even if babies are under the age when you’d expect them to be able to get to your medication, get into the habit of putting medication out of their reach,” she advises.

 Also read all storage instructions.
 “For instance, some antibiotics need to be kept in the refrigerator,” Snyder says.
 “So you want to make sure you’re storing it according to the instructions.”
 If you have questions about how to safely store a medicine, contact your pharmacist or other health care provider.

-You may feel like you’re devoting most waking (and sleeping) hours to your baby, but try to sneak in time for yourself.
+You may feel like you’re devoting most waking (and sleeping) hours to your baby, but try to squeeze in time for yourself.
 Not getting enough rest can be an issue if you have a new baby.
 “Sleep when the baby sleeps and take naps during the day,” Sahin recommends.
-“If you’re a new mom feeling consistently very sad, it could be a sign of postpartum depression,” she adds, so you should talk to your health care provider to get help if needed.
+“If you’re a new mom feeling constantly very sad, it could be a sign of postpartum depression,” she adds, so you should talk to your health care provider to get help if needed.

 Also it’s important to schedule and keep your six-week postpartum appointment with your health care provider, Sahin says.